-The AppsFlyer Dev key is a unique key per account, which is essential for the success of SDK integrations on all platforms.
+The Dev key is a unique key per account, which is essential for the success of SDK integrations on all platforms.
 Developers can get the key from the App settings page.

 Define loyal user trigger

-In the Analytics section you can define the parameter of a loyal user.
-By default, a loyal user is defined as a user who has opened the app 3 times or more during its lifetime.
+In the Analytics section, you can define the parameter of a loyal user.
+By default, a loyal user is defined as a user who has opened the app three times or more during its lifetime.
 If you select one of the configured events in the dropdown menu, loyal users are defined accordingly.

 This change is reflected retroactively, so upon selecting a new event to represent loyalty, all the historic loyal user data is re-calculated to reflect the change.

 The default loyal user definition is indicative of user quality.
 However, it is also easy to replicate by fraudsters.
 AppsFlyer recommends using a more complex Loyal user trigger to increase the reliability of this KPI.
 See mobile fraud detection.

 App store country

 The App Store Country setting allows you to select the country in which your app is available.

-The App Store Country setting has two functions:
+The App Store Country setting has the following functions:

-- Allow you to change the app status from pending to live.
+- Enables you to change the app status from pending to live.